 While this area tends to be known for the party atmosphere of seedy Bourbon Street, there is plenty more to be discovered.
 The French Quarter is actually very historical, as it contains the original city limits from when New Orleans was first settled.
 A walking tour is a great option for learning more about these early inhabitants and why the French Quarter is filled with Spanish architecture.

 For an even more fun alternative, consider doing a pub tour, which will take you around the French Quarter while teaching you the history of famous NOLA libations, such as the Hurricane or Sazerac.
 If a tour isn’t your thing, you can certainly get a feel for the atmosphere by simply wandering in and out of bars with a perfectly legal drink in your hand.
 That’s right – there are no open container laws in New Orleans!

-Whether you’re looking to get crazy or just want to take in the scene, the French Quarter is always a must-see on a visit to the Big Easy.
+Whether you’re looking to get crazy or just want to take in the scene, the French Quarter is always a must-see on your USA bucket list!

 by Theresa from Fueled By Wanderlust

 Try Authentic Cajun Food in Lafayette